Myriad-Dreamin/tinymist/docs/overview.typ

 == Handling Input Events

-The compilation triggers many side effects, but compiler actor is still almost pure.
+The compilation triggers many side effects, but the behavior of compiler actor is still easy to predicate.
 This is achieved by accepting all compile inputs by events.

 Let us take reading files from physical file system as example of processing compile inputs, as shown in @fig:overlay-vfs.
-The upper access model take precedence over the lower access model.
+The upper access models take precedence over the lower access models.
 The memory access model is updated _sequentially_ by `LspActor` receiving source change notifications, assigned with logical ticks $t_(L,n)$.
 The notify access model is also updated in same way by `NotifyActor`.
-When there is an absent access, the system access model initiates the request for the file system.
+When there is an absent access, the system access model initiates the request for the file system directly.
 The read contents from fs are assigned with logical access time $t_(M,n)$.

 #let pg-hori-sep = 1.5
 #let pg-vert-sep = 0.7